CSESoc-CompClub/constitution/CONSTITUTION.rst

 Duties of the Executive
 -----------------------

-Co-President
-""""""""""""
+Co-Presidents
+"""""""""""""

 #.
+The duties of both Co-President (Externals) and Co-President (Internals) shall be:

+   #.
 To chair all club, Committee, General and Annual General Meetings (held during their term) of the club;
    #.
 To oversee and coordinate the activities and administration of the club;
    #.
 To ensure that the elected officers of the club perform duties as laid down by the clubs’ Constitution, through regular e-mail updates, regularly advertised meetings, reports and notices and/or regular newsletters;
    #.
 To ensure that all other tasks necessary for the running of the activities of the club are performed, properly either by doing them or delegating the duties;
    #.
 To have a thorough knowledge of the club’s Constitution;
    #.
 To plan the coming year’s activities;
    #.
 To act as official spokesperson for the club;
    #.
 To arrive at a membership fee with the Executive;
    #.
 To liaise with fellow office bearers;
    #.
 To acquaint each committee member with their function, responsibility, duties and maintain personal contact with them;
    #.
 To liaise with CSESoc and departments of the University where necessary;
    #.
 To ensure that the Treasurer submits a Financial Report to the club at the AGM, to be made publicly available.
    #.
 To ensure that CSESoc and the School is informed of changes to the Executive;
    #.
 To pass on their knowledge to their successor; and
    #.
 Other duties as in accordance with the Constitution of the club.

+Co-President (Externals)
+""""""""""""""""""""""""

+#.
+The duties of the Co-President (Externals) in addition to the Co-President duties shall be

+   #.
+Supervise the external facing aspects of the society and oversee the Externals portfolio
+   #.
+Sustain and build external relationships with schools and sponsors for CompClub.
+   #.
+Facilitate culture and team relations within the society.
+   #.
+Other relevant duties as required.

+Co-President (Internals)
+""""""""""""""""""""""""

+#.
+The duties of the Co-President (Internals) in addition to the Co-President duties shall be

+   #.
+Supervise and oversee the Internals portfolio
+   #.
+Facilitate culture and team relations within the society.
+   #.
+Other relevant duties as required.

 Secretary
 """""""""